Store Hours

 Location

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Plan your garden to make the most of your time and space.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Firestone can help you enjoy your spring activities to the fullest.
+Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Garden Center in Firestone is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone